 Each team entered in the competition shall have one member designated as team captain who shall act as spokesperson for the team.
-Only the team captain may lodge a protest on behalf of any team member (see Article 53).
+Only the team captain may lodge a protest on behalf of any team member (see Article 50).

 The team captain is responsible for all communications between the team and rally officials.
-The team captain is the official spokesperson for the team.
+The team captain may participate in any drawing (if held) for starting order.
 In the event of an inquiry, protest, or appeal, the captain represents the team.
 The competitor involved should accompany the captain.
 It is the responsibility of team captains to ensure that their team members follow all rules and regulations of the competition and to transmit to them any changes or additional instructions provided by rally officials.
-Any withdrawal of a team member must be reported to the TD.
+Any withdrawal of a team member must be reported to the TD/steward.